broadinstitute/CellBender/docs/source/getting_started/remove_background/index.rst

 ``pbmc4k`` scRNA-seq dataset (v2 Chemistry, CellRanger 2.1.0).

-As a first step, we download the full dataset and generate a smaller `trimmed` copy by selecting 500 barcodes with high UMI count (likely non-empty) and an additional 50'000 barcodes with small UMI count (likely empty).
-Note that the trimming step is performed in order to allow us go through this tutorial in a matter of minutes on a typical personal computer.
+As a first step, we download the full dataset and generate a smaller `trimmed` copy by selecting 500 barcodes with high UMI count (likely non-empty) and an additional 50,000 barcodes with small UMI count (likely empty).
+Note that the trimming step is performed in order to allow us go through this tutorial in a matter of minutes on a typical CPU.
 Processing the full untrimmed dataset requires a CUDA-enabled GPU (e.g. NVIDIA Testla K80) and takes about 30 minutes to finish.

 We have created a python script to download and trim the dataset.
 Navigate to ``examples/remove_background/``